 Construction Site Injuries

-At Kraft Davies, PLLC, in Seattle, Washington, we represent residential and commercial construction workers who endure risky environments on a daily basis.
+At Kraft Davies Olsson PLLC, in Seattle, Washington, we represent residential and commercial construction workers who endure risky environments on a daily basis.
 When failure to heed construction industry safety standards or simple common sense results in serious, life-threatening injuries — such as being run over by forklift, falling into an excavation or falling off roof.

 Our construction injury attorneys know how to assess the injuries and prospects for recovery.
 Specific areas of our construction law practice include: